High Street: How many UK shops have closed?

 Companies have had to deal with rising costs.
 Researchers at A&M and Retail Economics suggest during the past five years, companies have had to spend 10.8% more on things such as business rates, increasing wages and rents.

 And, at the same time, retailers are trying to adapt to rapidly changing shopping habits.

 Consumers now spend one in every five pounds online - and if businesses are seeing 20% fewer sales on the shop floor as well as their fixed costs rising, then profit margins will be squeezed.

-This huge shift in spending is disrupting retailers' business models.
+This huge shift in spending is making businesses think again about how they make money.
 Too many retailers either fail or are unable to adapt.